 Acquisition in 2014

-StarMedTec is an internationally recognized manufacturer of medical laser systems, specializing in the development, production, and marketing of laser technologies.
-The company offers solutions that cater to various medical fields, including urology, gynecology, gastroenterology, ENT, pneumology, and general surgery.
-By focusing on the integration of laser systems with its existing portfolio of urology devices, StarMedTec aims to enhance surgical outcomes and provide innovative treatment options for healthcare professionals.
+StarMedTec is a globally recognized manufacturer of medical laser systems, specializing in the development, production, and marketing of advanced laser solutions.
+The company's product offerings cater to various medical disciplines, including urology, gynecology, gastroenterology, ear, nose, and throat (ENT), pneumology, and general surgery.
+By providing innovative laser surgery solutions, StarMedTec enhances the capabilities of healthcare professionals and contributes to improved patient outcomes across these fields.

 Sensible Medical